Why Every College Student Needs Four Legal Documents

 You have spent nearly two decades keeping them safe, guiding their decisions, and being there when they need you most.
 But once your teen becomes a legal adult, you may no longer have automatic access to help in medical, legal, or academic emergencies, even if they are still living at home or financially dependent on you.
 Just like an insurance policy, it is wise to have these documents signed to make it easier to communicate with doctors and universities in case of an emergency.

 That is why one of the most important things you can do when your child turns 18 is to have them sign four key legal documents.
-These documents ensure that you, as a parent or guardian, can step in when it matters most.
+College student emergency legal documents are simple forms that let a student choose who can help in a crisis.
+Think of them as young adult emergency legal forms that remove red tape when timing matters.

 Let’s break down what these documents are, why they matter, and why MamaBear Legal Forms is the trusted resource we chose.
 It only takes 10 minutes, and you can even use my promo code ‘CollegeMama20’ for 20% off.
 Click here to begin!